Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 John Chamberlain / sculptures

 After viewing Robert Irvin’s artwork, headed to the center of Marfa by car.
 When I followed the guide’s car, it stopped next to a large building.
-I guess it is 80m x 20m, about the same size as one of the warehouses where Donald Judd / 100 untitled works in mill aluminum was exhibited.
-This building is very prominent as it is located in the center of Marfa town.
+I guess it is 80m x 20m, about the same size as one of the warehouses where Donald Judd / 100 untitled works in mill aluminum exhibited.
+This building is very prominent as it is in the center of Marfa town.
 The day before, when I was taking a tour of the Judd Foundation and walking around the old bank building next door, I found it strange to see a huge building with no sign of people in it, but now I understood what it really is.

 The guide unlocks the door on the side of the building and enters.
-Immediately after entering, there is a huge bed object, and behind it, objects made of iron are lined up randomly on the floor.
-There are 25 artworks in total, and just like Donald Judd / 100 untitled works in mill aluminum, the expression ”take my hats off” is a perfect expression to describe the thoroughness with which these absurd artworks are lined up in a vast space.
+Immediately after entering, there is a huge bed object, and behind it, objects made of iron lined up randomly on the floor.
+There are 25 artworks in total, and just like Donald Judd / 100 untitled works in mill aluminum, the expression ”take my hats off” is a perfect expression to describe the thoroughness with which these absurd artworks lined up in a vast space.

 There is a TV screen behind the giant bed near the entrance, and the guide turns it on.
 On the screen, a strange and ridiculous image from the past was playing.
 The artwork, the vast space, the incomprehensible video footage, it is hard to explain, but it might be appropriate as the last artwork of the tour.
 By the way, this place used to be a factory that made military uniforms in the past.

 With that, the tour ends.
 The guide stopped the video, locked the door, and drove back.
 It ended at nearly 7 p.m.
-The final piece was displayed in the John Chamberlain Building, located on Highland Street, Marfa’s main street.
+The final piece displayed in the John Chamberlain Building, on Highland Street, Marfa’s main street.
 As I walked out onto Highland Street and gazed at the courthouse building, the symbol of the town, I found myself crying at the impact I had received from this tour.
 Amazing.

-By the way, Chinati is the name of a nearby mountain, which is considered a sacred place by the locals.
+By the way, Chinati is the name of a nearby mountain, which is a sacred place by the locals.

 Finally, about photography.
-Taking photos is prohibited.
+Taking photos prohibited.
 This was partly the artist’s intention, but the guide explained that “if allow photos, the guide will not be able to proceed”.
 It is true that there are so many spots that visitors want to take photos, and cannot stop taking pictures.
 The photos of the inside of Chinati Foundation posted on this website are taken from Chinati Foundation’s official website or are postcards purchased at the visitor center.
 Thank you for your understanding.

 Visited in 2023